 Unprofessional Conduct ~ Texas Board Of Nursing (BON)

 If you have questions about a potential unprofessional conduct issue, or have been contacted by the nursing board, call to schedule a free legal consultation with a nursing license defense attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 “Unprofessional conduct” by a nurse covers a broad category of behavior – anything that could deceive, defraud, or injure a patient or the public.